When selecting a specific version of Node to use with NVM, you may encounter an error saying that Access is denied.

 This version of Developer Mode only allows you to install apps from any source.
 It doesn’t grant you the elevated permission to create symlinks.

-When you need to change Node version frequently, you can open two shells to work effectively:
+If you have administrative rights to the computer and you need to change Node version frequently, you can open two shells to work effectively: